-The Group principally derives revenue from online advertising income and transaction facilitation service income.
+The Group principally derives revenue from online advertising income, transaction facilitation service income, SaaS services income and sales of automobiles.

-Online advertising income
+Online advertising services income

 The Group principally provided advertising service to marketing agents in the automobile industry.
 Majority of the Group's online advertising service arrangements involve various deliverables such as banner advertisements, links and logos, and other media insertions that are delivered over different periods of time.